henryhoo/git-for-begineers-with-real-example/git/git-minimal-tutorial.md

 ## Recap

 Wow~~ We finished our first tutorial!
-In this section we learn to set up Git enviornoment on our laptop, created our first local repository, recorded file changes as commits and learnt to switch between different commits
+In this section we learn to set up Git enviornoment on our laptop, created our first local repository, recorded file changes as commits and learnt to switch between different commits.

+The Git command we have used so far

+- `git status`
+- `git diff`
+- `git log`
+- `git add`
+- `git commit`
+- `git status`
+- `git checkout`

 In next section we will learn to how to upload our local changes to remote repository GitHub and work with others.